 GM was especially successful with their fourth generation stepside trucks.
 The outdated fender style many had shunned throughout the 1970s and early 1980s gave way to a new generation of truck buyers that appreciated the sporty and unique shape of the flared Chevrolet and GMC C/K stepside bed.

 If you have a classic or late-model Chevrolet or GMC truck with a bed that needs rust or damage repair, check out our catalog of rust replacement panels.

 What to Consider When Buying Parts for Your Truck

 When you’re looking to buy replacement parts for your Ford, GM or another brand of truck, you need to know exactly which model you’re ordering for.
 With so many variants available from each manufacturer, it’s important to search for the right replacement parts and rust repair panels.

 As you’ve seen in our guide, a fleetside / styleside and stepside / flareside pickup won’t have the same box shape or design.
 As a result, the replacement panels you order for one model won’t necessarily fit on another model.
 Instead of guessing, take a close look at your truck and determine which bed configuration you have.
 You can also consult your owner’s manual to be sure of your truck’s bed type.

-At Raybuck, we carry a broad range of replacement panels for GM, Dodge, Ford and other pickup truck manufacturers, including:
+At Raybuck, we carry a broad range of replacement panels and auto body parts for GM, Dodge, Ford and other pickup truck manufacturers, including: